Adelaide Steamship Company: Tug boat operations

 A relatively minor sideline, started in the 1890s, was the company's tug boat operations.
 Gradually, tug boat operations extended over a number of ports, but until the middle of the 20th century they remained the poor relation of the more significant coastal shipping operations.
 With the decline of coastal shipping however, towage assumed more importance.
 By the 1960s, towage and associated operations represented a very significant part of the company's activities.

 In 1977 the company's interest in Bulkships was disposed of, and Adelaide Steamship Company ceased its connection with ship owning and operating.
 It had diversified into investment and property ownership, vineyard and wine production, optical goods manufacturing and distribution, engineering, share investment, and, until 1973, shipbuilding.
 Thus towage and associated operations continued to have prominence, even during the 1970s and 1980s when the Adelaide Steamship Company became the foundation for one the country's major conglomerate organisations.

 As this activity was happening, towage began to reassert itself as an important element of the company; From 1993 it exhibited a period of aggressive growth until the company had a fleet of 156 tug boats, and operated in over 40 Australian, Indian, Pacific Oceana and British ports.
 Strengthened by a series of industry rationalisations – Brambles' Port Kembla, Sydney and Newcastle operations and P&O's towage operations in Western Australia – the towage division became a valuable candidate for asset disposal.
-In April 1997 the company changed its name to Residual Assco Group Limited and in June 1997 floated its marine division which was registered on the Australian Stock Exchange as Adsteam Marine Limited.
+In April 1997 the company changed its name to Residual Assco Group Limited and in June 1997 floated its marine division which was registered on the Australian Securities Exchange as Adsteam Marine Limited.

 Once it became a publicly listed company in its own right, Adsteam Marine established a strong investor following.
 In addition to towage, the company developed shipping agency and tug barging activities.
 Adsteam Marine doubled its size in May 2001 when it acquired the towage interests of Howard Smith, its partner in many towage ventures, for more than $500 million, making it the largest towage operator in Australia and the United Kingdom, together with operations in Papua New Guinea and Fiji.
 Other activities included barge operations in the United States, and ships agency services throughout Australia, New Zealand and India.

 In 2006, it was acquired by AP Moeller-Maersk.